elastic/integrations/docs/definitions.md

 ## Integration

-An integration is a specific type of a _package_ defining data streams used to observe the same product (logs and metrics).
+An integration is a specific type of a _package_ defining data streams used to observe a product using logs, metrics, and traces.

 ## Data stream